Vesting Period: Everything You Need to Know

 Shorter vesting periods are more beneficial to employees.
 Employees should also understand whether they're entering into a cliff vesting period or graduated vesting period.

 - Do founders of a startup need to worry about vested benefits?

 Yes!
 Vested benefits are also important for founders of startups.
 The stock options for vested benefits can help protect one partner from another.

 If you're an employee of a company that offers vested benefits, or if you're interested in creating a startup company and need to lay out the vesting period and vesting benefits between you and your startup business partners, UpCounsel can help.
 You can also post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.